mrkstechs/tracker/README.md

     - GET: displays all trackers with user id
 ##### `/trackers/:userid/:habitid`
     - GET: displays only trackers of a specified habit with user id
-##### `/trackers/:userid/:habitid/:date`
-    - GET: displays only trackers of a specified habit with user id for specified date

 ##### `/goals`